Serving all people by providing personalized health and wellness through exemplary care, education and research.

 I need information about...

-By mouth, as a pill
+By mouth as a pill

 As a wafer implanted in the brain

-Take antinausea medications as directed.
+Take antinausea medicine as directed.

-Eat small meals throughout the day.
+Eat small meals during the day.

-Wear a wig, hat, or scarf.
+Consider wearing a wig, hat, or scarf.

 Brush your teeth after meals to keep your mouth clean and prevent infection.
 Use a soft toothbrush.